-The department may seek additional information about you or your application.
-We may do this from within the Commonwealth.
-We may also consider information about you or your application that is available as a result of the due diligence process or through the normal course of business.
+The committee may seek additional information about you or your application.
+They may do this from within the Commonwealth, even if you do not nominate the sources as referees.
+The committee may also consider information about you or your application that is available as a result of the due diligence process or through the normal course of business.